 Related:

-A risk assessment report is a must-have for any business that wants to avoid potential problems down the road.
-This template includes a section for you to list the risks, who’s aware of them, and what can be done to mitigate them.
+This risk assessment report is a must-have for any business that wants to avoid potential problems down the road.
+The template includes a section for you to list the risks, who’s aware of them and what can be done to mitigate them.

-If you’re more comfortable working with Gantt charts, this Gantt chart report template is perfect for you.
+This Gantt chart report provides a clear and easy-to-understand visual representation of project tasks, milestones and their interdependencies, allowing stakeholders to quickly grasp the project’s progress and upcoming activities.
 It includes a section for each stage of your project progress as spaces for you to document the start and end dates.

 For more examples of Gantt charts being used in reports, check out this post: How to Use a Gantt Chart for Project Management [With Examples]